Why do deals feel so good?

 A successful flash sale can:

-• Attract new customers: Flash sales can be a low-stakes way for people to try your products.
-If they’re satisfied, you just might get a brand-spanking-new loyal customer that will buy from you again and again (and again).
+- Attract new customers: Flash sales can be a low-stakes way for people to try your products.
+If they’re satisfied, you just might get a brand-spanking-new loyal customer who will buy from you again and again (and again).

 The cons of a flash sale